OrangeWiz/OrangeWiz/README.md

 # WELCOME!

 Hello, I'm Gopi, a recent graduated ITI student from Rutgers Universty!
 During my time at Rutgers, I was mainly focusing my study in the areas of Web Development and Game Development.
+After graduating, I have been exploring opportunities in the Salesforce ecosystem.
 Feel free to checkout some of my projects here!

 # About Me